rails/rails/guides/source/active_record_callbacks.md

 ```

 It is considered good practice to declare callback methods as private.
 If left public, they can be called from outside of the model and violate the principle of object encapsulation.

+WARNING.
+Avoid calls to `update`, `save` or other methods which create side-effects to the object inside your callback.
+For example, don't call `update(attribute: "value")` within a callback.
+This can alter the state of the model and may result in unexpected side effects during commit.
+Instead, you can safely assign values directly (for example, `self.attribute = "value"`) in `before_create` / `before_update` or earlier callbacks.

 Available Callbacks
 -------------------